 We are sure that many of us would love to have a clear guidance on what kind of waveform to start with when we are doing sound design, but it is not that easy.

-When working on designing a particular synthesizer sound, it does not only depend on what type of waveform you start with.
+So, when working on designing a particular synthesizer sound, it does not only depend on what type of waveform you start with.
 The waveform, or rather the waveforms – since you will find many sounds made of a mixture of various oscillators – gives us some of the first texture of the sound.
 But the thing is that, the rest of sections of your synthesizer will be as decisive when creating the main character of your instrument.

 In part I, we will go over the usual waveforms we can find in synthesizers.
 In part II we will go over the possible uses you can give them, and comment on which ones may be chosen to start creating a sound.